dalmo1991/superflexPy/doc/components.rst

 - :code:`StateParameterizedElement`: for elements with states and parameters (e.g., reservoirs and lag functions).

-For example, the conceptual element "junction", which sums the fluxes coming from multiple elements upstream without needing states or parameters, can be built by extending the class :code:`BaseElement` to implement the method that sums the fluxes.
+For example, consider the conceptual element "junction", which sums the fluxes coming from multiple elements upstream without needing states or parameters.
+This element can be built by extending the class :code:`BaseElement` to implement the method that sums the fluxes.